workshops for leaders and teachers

 special education workshops

-leading intervention for special education: re-imagining specially designed instruction – request PD
+re-imagining specially designed instruction – request PD

 audience: special education teachers and leaders